The Important Role of Data Mining in Supply Chain Operations

 What is Data Mining?

-Data mining is the process of turning raw data points into useful and actionable information.
+According to Consumer Notice, data mining is the process of turning raw data points into useful and actionable information.
 By collecting, sorting, and analyzing large amounts of data from various sources all at once, data mining helps companies discover valuable patterns and trends in their business operations.

 Discovering and refining these data points manually across multiple systems would be time-consuming and inefficient for most businesses.
 Data mining simplifies the process exponentially and provides organizations with the unified data transparency they need to reduce their costs, improve client relationships, reduce operational risks, and increase revenues.